ILIAS-eLearning/ILIAS/tests/README.md

 Mockery provides a convenient way to load a class alias which replaces the class entirely.
 The following example illustrates mocking of static method calls to test the Stream class within the filesystem service.

-The concrete problem within the filesystem service was that, this service have to interact with php build in functions to manipulate the underlying resource of the stream.
+The concrete problem within the filesystem service was that this service has to interact with php built in functions to manipulate the underlying resource of the stream.
 PHP has no functionality to autoload functions, which makes them difficult to mock.
 The solution of the author was to wrap the PHP functions with a helper class which can be replaced.